Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 How long does it take to cash out 401(k)?

 The time it takes to cash out your 401(k) will depend on your plan administrator and employer.
 You can typically expect to wait a few weeks before you have the money in your possession.
 Some plans may limit the amount you can take out in a given time.
-Consult with your plan documents to learn what guidelines they follow.
+Consult your plan documents to learn what guidelines they follow.

-Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
-The Chime Visa® Debit Card is issued by The Bancorp Bank, N.A. or Stride Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa debit cards are accepted.
-The Chime Visa® Credit Builder Card and the Chime Visa® Cash Rewards Card are issued by Stride Bank pursuant to a license from Visa U.S.A.
-Inc. and may be used everywhere Visa credit cards are accepted.
-Please see back of your Card for its issuing bank.
+Chime® is a financial technology company, not a bank.
+Banking services are provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
+The Chime Visa® Debit Card and the Chime Credit Builder Visa® Credit Card are issued by The Bancorp Bank, N.A. or Stride Bank, N.A. pursuant to a license from Visa U.S.A.
+Inc. and may be used everywhere Visa debit and credit cards are accepted.
+Please see the back of your Card for its issuing bank.

-While Chime doesn’t issue personal checkbooks to write checks, Chime Checkbook gives you the freedom to send checks to anyone, anytime, from anywhere.
+Chime Checkbook: While Chime doesn’t issue personal checkbooks to write checks, Chime Checkbook gives you the freedom to send checks to anyone, anytime, from anywhere.
 See your issuing bank’s Deposit Account Agreement for full Chime Checkbook details.

 By clicking on some of the links above, you will leave the Chime website and be directed to a third-party website.
 The privacy practices of those third parties may differ from those of Chime.
 We recommend you review the privacy statements of those third party websites, as Chime is not responsible for those third parties' privacy or security practices.